zachdixon/timeline-tech-challenge/README.md

-Feel free to change any of the tools here, such as replacing [grunt][grunt] with [gulp][gulp] if you like, using a simple python server instead of [node][node], etc. But if you do change anything, please be sure to update your README so we can easily run your application.
+Feel free to change any of the tools here, such as replacing [grunt][grunt] with [gulp][gulp] if you like, using a simple python server instead of the bundled [express][express] server, etc. But if you do change anything, please be sure to update your README so we can easily run your application.

 ## App features